Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 Map Source: US Fish and Wildlife Service, Wetlands Mapper

-Powhatan's priests had warned him that a threat to his paramount chiefdom would come from the east, and he was aware of European ships occasionally sailing into the Chesapeake Bay.
-Powhatan had no military capacity to block the arrival of European ships, though warriors in canoes could threaten a small ship.
-When John Smith explored the Chesapeake Bay in a shallop during 1608, he took defensive precautions whenever canoes paddled out from shore to initiate discussions/trade, and when he "incountred 7 or 8 Canowes full of Massawomeks."3
+Powhatan and his predecessors had no military capacity to block the arrival of ocean-going European ships, though warriors in canoes could threaten a small ship in narrow river channels.
+When John Smith explored the Chesapeake Bay in a shallop during 1608, he took defensive precautions whenever canoes paddled out from shore to initiate discussions/trade, such as when he "incountred 7 or 8 Canowes full of Massawomeks."3

-His successors attempted to use surprise attacks to expel the invaders, but that technique failed in 1622 and 1644 to push the colonists out of Virginia.
-The invaders who arrived via the Chesapeake Bay in 1607 would occupy Virginia and displace Powhatan's people, while the waterway would remain as an avenue for attack by others who might displace the English.
+Opechancanough, Powhatan's successor, did attempt to use large-scale surprise attacks to expel the invaders.
+That technique failed in 1622 and 1644 to push the colonists out of Virginia, and even more arrived on new ships after each uprising.
+The invaders who arrived via the Chesapeake Bay in 1607 ended up occupying all of Virginia and displacing Native Americans of many tribes.

 high cliffs at Drewry's Bluff allowed Confederates to block the Union navy from sailing upstream from Hampton Roads to Richmond in May, 1862 after the battle of the USS Monitor and CSS Virginia